awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-studio.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-create-studio.html)

-1. Under **Workspace storage**, choose **Browse S3** to select the Amazon S3 bucket that you designated for backing up Workspaces and notebook files\.
+1. Under **Workspace storage**, choose **Browse S3** to select your Amazon S3 bucket for backing up Workspaces and notebook files\.
 **Note**
 Your EMR Studio service role must have read and write access to the bucket that you select\.

 1. Choose **Create Studio** to finish and navigate to the **Studios** page\.
 Your new Studio appears in the list with details such as **Studio name**, **Creation date**, and **Studio access URL**\.
-**Important**
-Make sure you deactivate proxy management tools such as FoxyProxy or SwitchyOmega in the browser\.
-Active proxies can cause errors when you choose **Create Studio**, and result in a **Network Failure ** error message\.

 After you create a Studio, follow the instructions in [Assign a user or group to an EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)\.

 ------
 #### [ CLI ]

-Use the `create-studio` AWS CLI command\.
-Insert your own values for the options in the following examples\.
-For more information about the `create-studio` command, see [https://docs.aws.amazon.com/cli/latest/reference/emr/create-studio.html](https://docs.aws.amazon.com/cli/latest/reference/emr/create-studio.html)\.
+**Note**
+Linux line continuation characters \(\\\) are included for readability\.
+They can be removed or used in Linux commands\.
+For Windows, remove them or replace with a caret \(^\)\.

 **Example CLI command to create an EMR Studio with IAM authentication mode**
-The following example AWS CLI command creates an EMR Studio that uses IAM authentication mode\.
+The following example AWS CLI command creates an EMR Studio with IAM authentication mode\.
 When you use IAM authentication or federation for the Studio, you don't specify a `--user-role`\.
 To let federated users log in using the Studio URL and credentials for your identity provider \(IdP\), specify your `--idp-auth-url` and `--idp-relay-state-parameter-name`\.
-The `--idp-auth-url` is the URL your IdP uses for login, and `--idp-relay-state-parameter-name` is the name that your IdP uses for its RelayState parameter\.
-For example, `RelayState` or `TargetSource`\.
 For a list of IdP authentication URLs and RelayState names, see [Identity provider RelayState parameters and authentication URLs](#emr-studio-idp-reference-table)\.
-For more information about IAM authentication mode, see [IAM authentication mode for Amazon EMR Studio](emr-studio-authentication.md#emr-studio-iam-authentication)\.

 ```
 aws emr create-studio \